scullxbones/akka-persistence-mongo/docs/akka24.md

 journal name would be "akka_persistence_journal_*suffix*" while snapshot name would be "akka_persistence_snaps_*suffix*"

-##### Important notes:
+##### Important note:
 Capped collections keep their name, respectively "akka_persistence_realtime" and "akka_persistence_metadata" by default.
 They remain out of *suffixed collection names* feature scope.

 <a name="suffixusage"/>
 #### Usage
-Using the *suffixed collection names* feature is a matter of configuration and a little code writting.
+Using the *suffixed collection names* feature is a matter of configuration and a little code writing.

 ##### Configuration
 Inside your `application.conf` file, use the following lines to enable the feature: